Draft proposals in Indonesian parliament aim to ban extramarital sex

-The parliamentary commission drawing up recommendations to change the Dutch colonial-era criminal code has still to finalize its proposals.
+The parliamentary committee drawing up recommendations to change the Dutch colonial-era criminal code has still to finalise its proposals.

-But a draft, seen by Reuters on Monday, included measures to criminalize extramarital sex, same-sex relations, and co-habitation, all of which were previously unregulated by law.
+But a draft, seen by Reuters on Monday, included measures to criminalise extramarital sex, same-sex relations, and co-habitation, all of which were previously unregulated by law.

 Adultery is already deemed a crime in Indonesia, the Southeast Asian country with the world’s largest Muslim population.